-The majority of seabass landings are taken in targeted fisheries with additional landings of seabass taken as a bycatch.
+Most seabass are caught in targeted fisheries, although some are caught as bycatch in other fisheries.
 Inshore, small day boats operate using a variety of methods (e.g. gillnet, hook and line, trawl and seine) with relatively little activity in late winter/early spring.
-Offshore, pre-spawning and spawning aggregations of seabass are targeted by large pelagic trawlers, including pair trawlers, in the English Channel and Bay of Biscay during December to April.
 Recreational catches are thought to be significant but cannot be quantified.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler

 ReferencesICES Advice 2017.
 ICES Advice on fishing opportunities, catch, and effort Celtic Seas ecoregion. bss.27.6a7bj.
 Published 30 June 2017 Available at: http://ices.dk/sites/pub/Publication%20Reports/Advice/2017/2017/bss.27.8c9a.pdf (Accessed December 2018)